 Every year, in August or September, St Columba's celebrates Book Week.
 This week is all about celebrating the important role that books and literature have in our lives and strengthening the reading culture we have at St Columba's.
-Some of the events that may be held during Book Week include: author visits; Book Fair (special fundraising initiative that attracts commission on the books sold to parents and students); book parade (in which students come to school dressed as their favourite literary character or author or object); and class displays based on aspects of books and reading.
+Some of the events that may be held during Book Week include: author visits; book parade; and class displays based on aspects of books and reading.
 Students and staff enjoy these activities immensely.